The browser you are using is too old for our website. Please visit www.aptaclub.ie from Chrome and you will be able to browse normally.

 Certain nutrients that are considered important during pregnancy are also vital for your baby’s development in their first few months of life, particularly:

-• Vitamin D – supports healthy bone development in your baby’s body.
-Continuing to take a vitamin D supplement beyond pregnancy will ensure you get the recommended 10micrograms each day.
+• Vitamin D – supports healthy bone development in your baby’s body4.
+Continuing to take a vitamin D supplement beyond pregnancy will ensure you get the recommended 10mcg each day.

-• LCPs - particularly DHA ,contributes to the development of your baby’s brain and eyes.
+• LCPs, particularly DHA – contributes to the development of your baby’s brain and eyes5.
 You can get extra DHA by including up to two portions of oily fish in your diet every week.

 You need plenty of fluids during these last weeks of pregnancy too, so if you have a suspicion you’re not drinking enough water, now is a good time to up your intake and establish a healthy drinking habit.

-Oily fish are a powerhouse of beneficial nutrients, including vitamin D, iron and omega 3 LCPs.
+Oily fish are a powerhouse of beneficial nutrients, including vitamin D, iron and omega3 LCPs.
 Try these ideas for healthy snacks and light meals that are ideal for your third trimester and while breastfeeding.
-Just remember to limit your intake to two portions per week, due to their potential pollutant content:
+Just remember to limit your fish intake to two portions per week, due to their potential pollutant content9:

 • Sardines on toast with fresh tomatoes